-Please note that the child will not have an allocated social worker unless the parent has requested support from the Post Adoption Support Service.
-Section 3:Significant information on care and early life experiences
+Please note that the child will not have an allocated social worker.
+A social worker may still be involved with the family if the SGO/CAO has been issued recently, or if the guardian has sought support for the child.

+Section 3: Significant information on early life experiences

-This is a section to be completed by the parent(s) of the child/young person.
+This is a section to be completed by the guardian(s) of the child/young person.
 They may add in as much or as little information as they wish.
-It is intended to be a snapshot of Early Life History and must be treated as highly confidential.
+It is intended to be a snapshot of early life history and must be treated as highly confidential.
 This will be helpful context for any current difficulties and give an indication of support that has been put in place.
-Parents are frequently asked to give information regarding their child's early history, it is hoped that once this is passed to school as part of the EPAC that they will not have to repeat it.
+Guardians are frequently asked to give information regarding their child's early history, it is hoped that once this is passed to school as part of the Education Plan they will not have to repeat it.
 Please DO NOT include the names of birth parents, or birth siblings.
 If necessary, to reference please use first initial so their identity is protected and GDPR compliant

-Indicate where any further information or more detailed information can be found: It might be helpful to list in this section any historic reports that are held eg Speech and Language, Paediatrician, Educational Psychologist etc.
+Indicate where any further information or more detailed information can be found.
+It might be helpful to list in this section any historic reports that are held eg Speech and Language, Paediatrician, Educational Psychologist etc.